StuartJO/FasterMatchingIndex/README.md

 ```
 matchingSpeedTest.m
+additiveSpeedTest.m
 ```

 It takes well over 4 hours to run everything when using the Toolbox on an i7 6700k FYI

 ## What did you mean when you said the matching index may not measure precisely what I think it does?